 How will actual volumes obtained from utility bills and/or meters be stored, tracked, and communicated to SP, DSM, and Commodity Desks?

 Does contract compliance fall under the Service Desk?
 If so, how will contract compliance be maintained and implemented enforcing force majeures, liquidated damages, and other clauses?
-Who has been assigned from EES to look into systems’ needs for actualization and contractcompliance?

-Assumptions

-Paige/Glenn?

-Theoretical Consideration

-Paige/Glenn?

-Practical Consideration

-Paige/Glenn?

-System Consideration

-?

-Resolution Status

-Paige/Glennn?

-Delivery

-Issues

-It has been asserted that the Calc Engine can be used for an “Invoice View”.
-What does this really mean in terms of information that needs to be captured, displayed, and communicated to a third party billing and invoicing system?

-How will actual volumes obtained from utility bills and/or meters be stored, tracked, and communicated to SP, DSM, and Commodity Desks?

-If so, how will contract compliance be maintained and implemented enforcing force majeures, liquidated damages, and other clauses?
-Who has been assigned from EES/EWS to look into systems’ needs for actualization and contract compliance?
+Who has been assigned from EES to look into systems’ needs for actualization and contract compliance?
 How will this responsibility be separated between EES and EWS?

 Assumption